Cornell Botanic Gardens: Academic role

-Typically the Plantations' Director has been funded as a professor of Horticulture in the College of Agriculture and Life Sciences, although 85 percent of the Plantations' budget has come from gifts.
+Typically the Botanic Gardens' Director has been funded as a professor of Horticulture in the College of Agriculture and Life Sciences, although 85 percent of the Botanic Gardens' budget has come from gifts.
 The Botanic Gardens continue to grow as it receives donations of environmentally sensitive land throughout New York State.
-As of 2009, the Plantations had a $2.9 million annual operating budget.
+As of 2009, the Botanic Gardens had a $2.9 million annual operating budget.

 In conjunction with the Department of Horticulture in the College of Agriculture, the Plantations has sponsored a Graduate Fellowship in Public Garden Leadership, where students earn a Master of Professional Studies degree after a four-semester program.
 The program of study requires an internship, selection of a particular topic of interest, and completion of an action project.
 Numerous scientific papers have been published that relate to work done at the Plantations or written by academics affiliated with the Plantations.
 This includes a number of master's theses and Ph.D. dissertations done by students.
 Students from local schools and 4-H Clubs have also made use of the Plantations, as have master gardeners.

 The Plantations offers three courses for academic credit and a number of informal lectures and tours.
 Lab work is done at the Plantations by students taking other courses in various subjects, including geology courses in the interdisciplinary Department of Earth and Atmospheric Sciences.
 Indeed, the greater Plantations has a connection of some kind to over a hundred courses at Cornell.
 As one description stated, academic departments or individuals using the Plantations have included "geologists, archaeologists, physiologists, horticulturalists, artists, architects, and engineers."
 The Plantations' Director has also been responsible for summer session courses at the Plantations aimed towards alumni and horticultural enthusiasts.